siyuan-bruce/siyuan-bruce.github.io/_posts/2023-04-01-Econometrics Notes.md

 # Topic 3: Empirical Methods First Look
 ## Selection Bias
+Selection bias occurs when the sample is not representative of the population.
+We can control some variables, we hope to make treatment randomly assigned conditional on the control variables.

 - We have many tools to deal with selection bias:
   - control variables
   - use external instruments
   - randomized controlled trials
   - exploit information from quasi-experiments or natural experiments
   - construct a proxy control group

+### Ommitted Variable Bias
+Omitted variable bias occurs when a variable that affects both the dependent variable and treatment effect is not included in the regression model.

 ## Control variables Methods
 - **Control variables** are variables that are correlated with the treatment variable but are not affected by the treatment variable.